borisdayma/dalle-mini/README.md

 For development, clone the repo and use `pip install -e ".[dev]"`.
 Before making a PR, check style with `make style`.

-### Image Encoder

-We use a VQGAN from [taming-transformers](https://github.com/CompVis/taming-transformers), which can also be fine-tuned.

-Use [patil-suraj/vqgan-jax](https://github.com/patil-suraj/vqgan-jax) if you want to convert a checkpoint to JAX (does not support Gumbel).

-Any image encoder that turns an image into a fixed sequence of tokens can be used.

 ### Training of DALL·E mini